-Because of their public and expansive nature, congressional investigations and oversight proceedings pose unique challenges and threats to a company’s business and brand.
-Paul, Weiss leverages the specialized skills and knowledge such matters require, fielding a team with significant hands-on experience to ensure that clients can safely navigate such inquiries.
+Congressional investigations and oversight proceedings pose unique threats to a company’s business and brand because of their often public and inherently political nature.
+Paul, Weiss leverages the specialized skills and insider understanding that such matters require, fielding a team with significant hands-on experience to ensure that clients’ legal and business interests are protected.

 Companies and individuals confronting congressional scrutiny face a raft of legal, reputational and collateral risks.
 Meanwhile, the intense publicity and politics inherent in such proceedings are outside the comfort zone and experience of most litigators.
 A strategic response requires the skills and judgment that can only be derived from direct experience of such investigations and how they unfold.